 Since cash is a part of the entry, it is okay to record the loan on the balance sheet using the modified cash basis.

-But if a company sells inventory on credit it would not record the transaction–no cash is involved in the transaction.
-The same is true of payables–they are not booked since cash is not a part of the entry.
-To accrue a payable (amount owed to vendors), the entry is as follows:
+But if a company sells inventory on credit it would not record the transaction.
+Why?
+No cash is involved in the transaction.
+The same is true of payables: they are not booked since cash is not a part of the entry.
+If the company did accrue payables for supplies, the entry would appear as follows:

 Supplies Expense XX